Coderad32/Coderad32/README.md

 ## Goto: workspace: Github /@Coderad32 #Remote #Resume #Jobs

-> **Authorship**: Top Code ( @Coderad32 ) "Cody Bunnell"
+> **Authorship**: Top Code ( @Coderad32 )

-A personal project I work on in my free time, where I can learn and grow new methods && skills, crafting new software to meet the requirements.
+A personal project I work on in my free time, where

+I can learn and grow new methods && skills, crafting new software to meet the requirements.

-With That being said: Id like to spend more time working on these projects I have created as an artist or developer, developing crafting software.
+With That being said:

+Id like to spend more time working on these projects I have created as an artist or developer, developing crafting software.

-> Open Source Software.
-2026
+> Open Source Software. **2026**

 **View** [X.com/coderad32](X) at your own risk.

 <br>

-## About The Project
+## About This Project | Workspace

-All information is listed in the repo=tab section find out more github.com/coderad32 I want to build a community around these projects so that they can take shape find funding and get going.
+All information is listed in the repo=tab section find out more information via github.com/coderad32

+I want to build a community around these projects so that they can take shape find funding and get going.

 ## Why Information Technology ?